wodenx/Bodiless-JS/packages/bodiless-documentation/doc/Design/DesignSystem.md

 ## Component Tokens

- Are HOC that use the applyDesign to add Tokens (or replace) the base elements in a component. *By convention all Components Tokens start with as.*
+ Are HOC that use the applyDesign to add Tokens (or replace) the base elements in a component. *By convention all Components Tokens start with `as`.*

 ``` js
 const asToutPink = withDesign({